Skip to content

 Former New York Rep. Lee Zeldin will lead the Environmental Protection Agency despite his lack of experience in environmental issues.
 The 44-year-old former U.S. House member is a longtime Trump supporter.
 In a statement, Trump said Zeldin would make quick deregulatory decisions, rolling back protections the Biden administration put in place, adding that the United States would have the “cleanest air and water on the planet.”

-Marco Rubio, secretary of state
+Marco Rubio, Secretary of State

 Trump announced Marco Rubio, the Florida GOP senator, as his pick for Secretary of State.
-The duo were once political rivals, both vying for the 2016 Republican presidency nomination, but an allyship has unfolded.
+The duo were once political rivals, both vying for the 2016 Republican presidency nomination, but an alliance has unfolded.
 Rubio shares many of Trump’s right-aligned views when it comes to foreign policy.
 “Marco is a highly respected leader, and a very powerful voice for freedom,” Trump said in his announcement.

 Pete Hegseth, defense secretary